 “Since solutions are not predicable in any detail & since there is more than one potential way of behaving in the future without the complaint, the new set of expectations can be constructed out of any satisfactory or beneficial changes.
 Any change stands a chance of starting a ripple effect which will lead to a more satisfactory future.”– Steve de Shazer

 Decision Making and Planning Complicated Challenges

 Mainly internal and can be seen or understood through clear and complicated thinking.

-- Clear Challenges – there exist current best practices, and your team can find or ask others how to improve.
-The ambiguity is limited to the process data, and the understanding of the pieces that make the whole – optimize the parts the whole will improve.
+- Clear Challenges – current best practices exist, and your team can find or ask others how to improve.
+The ambiguity is limited to the process data and the understanding of the pieces that make the whole – optimize the parts the whole will improve.

 - Complicated Challenges – there exist subject-matter-experts who have good practices, in-depth knowledge, and expertise in the control and how to affect these processes.
 Your team can meet with these experts, and the experts can provide some methods to improve, i.e., most IT implementations, SixSigma, Lean, or quality management.
 The current staff does not currently understand the ambiguity, and an outside expert helps share their steps and processes.

 Mainly external and cannot be clearly seen or project-managed.
 Progress happens through complexity framing, looking for patterns, and innovation.

 - Complex Challenges – cause and effect are not obvious, and changes to one area will affect many other areas in unknown or unknowable ways.
 Your team and organization have to look for patterns and attempt multiple safe-to-fail experiments to make sense of progress.
 The safe-to-fail experiments happen while seeking what is working to amplify and not working to dampen.